carlosjdd/qbo_control/README.md

 http://wiki.ros.org/ROSberryPi/Installing%20ROS%20Melodic%20on%20the%20Raspberry%20Pi

-After that, I create a new workspace, added the sources to .bashrc and also exported my ROS_WORKSPACE.
+After that, I created a new workspace, added the sources to .bashrc and also exported my ROS_WORKSPACE.

 ## Launch nodes